cfpb/design-system/docs/components/featured-content-modules.md

                       alt="">
               </div>
           </section>
-        variation_description: "By default, the featured content module visual is anchored on the left.  "
+        variation_description: By default, the featured content module visual is anchored on the left, so that the left side remains in view at all screen sizes.
         variation_name: Visual anchored on the left (default)
       - variation_code_snippet: >-
           <section class="o-featured-content-module